 Occasionally, the fit of dental bridgework may not be perfect.
 The sealing cement from bridgework may have a small break around the margin of the tooth near the gum line.
 When this crack happens, food and bacteria can enter and get wedged underneath the crown, leading to mouth odor.
 The break can also contribute to decay.
 If you suspect your dental bridges are fitting poorly, consider making an appointment with Dr. Fondriest, ensuring proper fit.

-A daily tooth-brushing regimen should include cleaning the tongue.
+A daily tooth brushing regimen should include cleaning the tongue.
 Although the soft tissues in your mouth trap bad smells quite easily, the tongue is by far the worst.
-Tongues confine most of the bad breath-causing bacteria even more so than cheeks or gums.
-The daily brushing or scraping of your tongue, you will remove the layers of bacteria that cause bad breath.
-The brushing of the tongue will also help eliminate the build-up of plaque film that dulls taste buds.
-Therefore, a clean, fresh, and bacteria-free tongue will allow your food to taste better.
+Tongues confine most of the bad breath causing bacteria even more so than cheeks or gums.
+The daily use of tongue scrapers will remove layers of bacteria that cause bad breath.
+The brushing of the tongue will also help eliminate the build up of plaque film that dulls taste buds.
+Therefore, a clean, fresh, and bacteria free tongue will allow your food to taste better.

 #8 Diet Can Be a Cause of Bad Breath

 A poor diet can be a culprit of bad breath.
-Garlic, onions, certain dairy products, and spicy foods can increase the chances of getting bad breath.
+Onions, garlic, certain dairy products, and spicy foods can increase the chances of getting bad breath.
 Drinking coffee and alcohol may also propel halitosis.
 For halitosis-producing foods, you may consider drinking water after consumption.
 If you can brush and floss your teeth after a halitosis-causing meal, try taking advantage of such.

 #9 Water Picking May Help Keep Halitosis at Bay

-One of the most wide-spread causes of dental bridge-induced halitosis is the entrapment of plaque, food, and bacteria.
+One of the most wide spread causes of dental bridge induced halitosis is the entrapment of plaque, food, and odor causing bacteria.
 Despite the best efforts to remove it with a toothbrush or dental floss, there may still be some food particles or bacteria that will still stay lodged.
 Water picking is a great way to remove

 those pieces of food that refuse to move otherwise.
 Water flossing or water picks utilize a mild but effective jet pressure of water, able to enter into the small areas of bridgework.
 Water picks are inexpensive and can be purchased at your pharmacy or store.